tetrascience/ts-lib-pgconnector-nodejs/README.md

 2. Ensure that a single connection pool is created for multiple repositories connecting to the same database, and avoid connection exhaustion at the database.

-3. Provide a mechanism to handle the asynchronous loading of configuration from potentially multiple sources.
+3. Provide a mechanism to handle the asynchronous loading of configuration from potentially multiple sources (example: environment variables + static configuration + Vault).
 This hook allows implementers to ensure that configuration is fully loaded before the application server is started.

 ## API